filecoin-station/zinnia/docs/architecture-decision-records/2023-01-initial-architecture.md

 - It implements gas metering & limiting.

-- FMV is built on top of Wasmtime too.
+- FVM is built on top of Wasmtime too.
 This can create synergies between our teams.

 - It supports async host functions.